USDN Board of Directors

 Deborah Raphael, USDN Board President

-Debbie Raphael is the Director of the San Francisco Department of the Environment where she leads and implements the City’s bold climate action initiatives.
+Debbie Raphael has had a 30 year career in public service at the city, county and state levels.
+Most recently, she was the Director of the San Francisco Department of the Environment where she led bold climate action initiatives focusing on human health and biodiversity as well as emissions reductions.
 Prior to this, Debbie was the Director of the California Department of Toxic Substances Control.
 Named one of the world’s 100 most influential leaders in climate policy, Debbie is a sought-after spokeswoman on local and national environmental issues.
 She holds a Bachelor’s Degree in biology from the University of California, Berkeley, and a Master’s Degree in Physiological Plant Ecology from the University of California, Los Angeles.
 Upon entering college, Debbie switched her major to botany after she fainted watching stitches being removed while in her “Hospital Occupations” class.

 Barbara Buffaloe recently served as the Sustainability Manager for the City of Columbia, Missouri, where she was responsible for integrating short and long term sustainable comprehensive action plans, resource conservation, and related sustainability programs and operations to advance a more sustainable, vital and well-planned future for the city.
 She has been active in the U.S. Green Building Council’s Missouri Heartland Chapter and several local organizations.
 Barbara earned her Bachelor’s degree and MS in Environment & Behavior from the University of Missouri Department of Architectural Studies.
 Barbara is a big fan of breakfast tacos and always